 Introversion & Shyness Impact Communication Skills in the Workplace

 I’ve heard people say, “Since I never talk to anyone or hang out with my colleagues, they just know I’m shy.”
 They may not know that you’re shy.
 If you’re not speaking to people, they may think you don’t like them.
 That will make them feel bad, yes?

 Full disclosure: I was timid as a child.
 I’m still shy.
 But at one point growing up, I remember looking around at people and seeing their embarrassment, or their hopefulness or their fear just written all over their faces & body language, and it occurred to me that I wasn’t alone.
 That many or even most people often feel like I sometimes do!
 That’s pretty awesome.

 Most of these feelings occur during communicative situations.
 Like when meeting new people, socializing at a party, introducing ourselves, speaking at a meeting.
 Something happens, and we can feel awkward or embarrassed.
 Unfortunately, some people react defensively and lash out, especially when this occurs in the workplace.
 We feel like our intelligence is being challenged.

 In this situation, all we have to do is state what we’re feeling.
-Speak aloud that you are feeling challenged or awkward & guaranteed people will completely understand and admit they are feeling the same way.
+Speak aloud that you feel challenged or awkward & guaranteed people will completely understand and admit they are feeling the same way.
 Or at least let you know that that wasn’t the case at all.

 Many people use too many words to get their message across.
 We lose people’s attention when we are too wordy.
 That’s one thing we can’t risk in the workplace.

 You are doing yourself a great disservice if you do not work on being concise every time you speak at work.
-Being concise is a big part of how communication can be improved.
+Being concise is a big part of improving your communication skills.

 Here’s how.
 Open the recording app on your phone: